pajamaw/ttt-bv/README.md

 # TTT-BV

+## Features:
+- Interactive CLI
+- Adjustable Grid Sizing
+- Smart AI
+- Adjustable Rules - You decide the number of tokens in a row to win the game!
+- Classic 3x3 tic tac toe!
+- Human vs Human games
+- Human vs Computer games
+- Countless seconds of fun!

-# How to Play the Game
+## How to Play the Game
 Clone the repository
 `git clone git@github.com:pajamaw/ttt-bv.git`
 run `ruby bin/run_game`
+And follow along with the directions!

+## Technical Details
-# How the win algorithm works
+### How the win algorithm works
 - o(1) space
 - worst case it's done in about O(a+b) time where a and b are the winlength and grid_size
  - The algorithm relies upon two main things